tommy3531/CS4330_FinalProject/README.md

         import moduleName
         ```
 2. How are names spaces used?
-    - A namespace acts as a boarder and cannot not access another namespace without             mentioning it first.
+    - A namespace acts as a boarder/bountary and another namespace can not access               another namespace  without mentioning it first.
 Name spaces provides a virtual         partition seperating the names in one namespace from names in another.
 By              creating this seperation two items can be declared with the same name                   as long as they are in different namespaces.
-In swift namespaces are used as a boundary when a import                   declaration is used within a .swift file.
+In Swift namespaces are used as a         boundary when a import declaration is used within a .swift file.
 For example,          if I was using Alamofire to make rest calls to an API, I would import the               module, which gives the current file access to Alamofire.

         ```
         import Alamofire
         ```

-        The import declaration can be used to bring in sepecific classes or methods to
-        the current namespace.
+        The import declaration can be used to make a sepecific classe or method                 available to the current namespace.

         ```
         import UIKit.NSData
         ```